-For purposes of this policy, references to the “Title IX Coordinator” will encompass the collaborative efforts of the Title IX Coordinator and Deputy Title IX Coordinator, as well as any respective designees.
+For purposes of this policy, references to the “Title IX Coordinator” will encompass the efforts of the Title IX Coordinator as well as his or her designee(s).

-Any member of the university community who in any way participates in proceedings under this policy regarding a complaint, response and/or investigation may not disclose any information or documents related thereto unless required to do so by law and only after consultation with the Office of Legal Affairs.
+Any member of the university community who participates in proceedings under this policy regarding a complaint, response and/or investigation may not disclose any information or documents related thereto unless required to do so by law or university policy and only after consultation with the Office of Legal Affairs.

-Sexual Harassment: a form of sex discrimination and includes, but is not limited to, unwelcome sexual advances, requests for sexual favors, and/or conduct of a sexual nature when:
+- Sexual Harassment: A form of sex discrimination that includes, but is not limited to, unwelcome sexual advances, requests for sexual favors, and/or conduct of a sexual nature when:

 - Submission to such conduct is made explicitly or implicitly a term or condition of an individual’s employment, education, student status or participation in university programs or activities; or